Cutleast/SSE-Auto-Translator/README.md

 - Only Plugin Files (.esp, .esm and .esl) are supported at the moment
   - this means that there is no support for sound files, interface translations (data/interface/*.txt) or Papyrus scripts (.pex), etc.
 - Translations that are not on a separate modpage and/or linked (under "Translations") on the original modpage cannot be found by SSE-AT
-  - for eg. the german translation for [Unofficial Skyrim Modder's Patch](https://www.nexusmods.com/skyrimspecialedition/mods/49616?tab=files)
+  - for eg. the german translation for [Unofficial Skyrim Modder&#39;s Patch](https://www.nexusmods.com/skyrimspecialedition/mods/49616?tab=files)
-  - those have to be installed manually in SSE-AT by either downloading and importing them or by starting the download via SSE-AT itself (see [FAQ](#faq) below for more)
+  - those have to be installed manually in SSE-AT by either downloading and importing them or by starting the download via SSE-AT itself (see [Documentation](/doc/Instructions_en_US.md) for more)

 # FAQ